Neighbourhood Emergency Response Program

 With support from the BICF Resiliency Fund, the NERPs are currently constructing approximately 10 information kiosks across the island.

-Assistance is needed with construction.
+Assistance is needed.
 No experience is necessary, and you are welcome to participate for as little as a just few hours: please contact Edward if you are able to volunteer for this project.

 Below is a rendering of a completed kiosk at the end of stage 1.
 Stage 2 would seek to add emergency supplies to the structure, such as tents, first aid supplies, and tools.

 The project is being led by Edward Wachtman, Judy Gede and Doug Nash.
 Multiple individuals have donated time and expertise to this initiative, or discounted services: thank you to Robyn Fenton of Tectonic Architecture, Lindsay Tourand of Tourand Engineering, Jules deGroot of Alderwood Farm and Scott Moore of Coastal Mini Excavating for donating time, expertise and resources to the project.